 The Consortium’s discussion forums are powered by software called Discourse.
 It’s a modern discussion platform that’s easy to use and actively supported, but it still has a small learning curve.
 Here you’ll find some helpful tips for getting started with it.
-If you ever need any help, please start a new topic in the Help & Feedback category (other folks may have the same question!) but, if you need to, you can send a Personal Message to
+If you ever need any help, please start a new topic in the Help & Feedback category (other folks may have the same question!) but, if you need to, you can send an email to email@example.com.

 Reply to a Topic